oz/osdb/README.md

 # On user agents...

-If you have read OSDB's [developer documentation][osdb], you should notice that you need to register an "official" user agent in order to use their API (meh).
+If you have read OSDB's [developer documentation][osdb], you should notice that you need to register an "official" user agent in order to use their API.

-By default this library uses their "test" agent: fine for tests, but it is probably not what you would use in production.
-For registered applications, you can change the `UserAgent` variable with:
+By default this library identifies as the "osdb-go" agent.
+If you want to change this for some reason, change the client's `UserAgent` with:

 ```go
 c, err := osdb.NewClient()